arabog/ALXDiary/Cloud/L4: CI-CD/02 - CI-CD/intro.md

 A/B Testing	                              Similar to Canary, but instead of routing traffic to new version to accomplish a full deployment, you are testing your new version with a subset of users for feedback.
 You might end up routing all traffic to the new version, but that's always the goal.

+-: Blue Green Deployment
+The Router
+Router Option	          Description
+Load Balancer	          Instant switch for FE or BE, ideal router in most cases CDN	                          Instant switch for front-end web apps.
+DNS	                              A bit slow because of DNS propagation.

+Common Jobs

+Step	                                        Description
+Integrate Code in a Build	          Compile and create artifact

+Run Tests	                                        Run unit and/or integration tests

+Ensure Infrastructure is Present	Create green infrastructure

+Provision the Environment	          Configure green instance, migrate DB, etc

+Deploy Artifact	                              Copy artifact files to instance

+Run Smoke Tests	                              Run a few tests that don't impact the prod server

+Perform Rollback if Failure	                    Rollback here is more of a cleanup of green

+Switch Router	                              Redirect traffic to new version

+Run Sanity Test	                              Run a few tests that don't impact the prod server

+Perform Rollback If Failure	          Rollback here is switching the router back to blue and cleaning up green

+Destroy Old Release Environment?
+Clean up blue env (optional)

+Notify The Team (Successful)	          Celebrate!

+Q: Select the best sequence for a Blue Green Deployment.
+Compile, Unit Tests, Provision, Deploy, Smoke Tests, Switch d Router, Sanity Test, Destroy Old Environmet, Notify Team of Success

+it's very important to test well before and after you switch the router.

+Q: Imagine a company you'd like to work for (or currently work for) and a team you'd like to work on.
+What sort of router might that team use to manage the switch from one prod env to another?
+It might be a load balancer or some other mechanism.

+Things to think about
+There are so many ways to implement the "router" in Blue Green Deployment.
+The main thing is that we need a way to have both environments live so that we can test before making the switch.